Ultimate Petrolhead Tour of the USA Part 1

 Once you've visited that show, we'll send you South for the world-famous Rolex 24 Hours of Daytona.
 If Barrett-Jackson didn't sway you to buy an old car and the NAIAS didn't sway you to buy a new car, now might be the time to consider a motorhome (caravan).
 Florida is chock-full of recreational vehicles, so there may be some good deals to be had and you'll have plenty of opportunities to use it over the next year.
 Camping World RV also has locations all over the country, which may come in handy, given the rest of the schedule.
 Daytona International Speedway is also a camper-friendly venue.
 We know we promised to do our best to minimize the criss-crossing of the country, but we felt Barrett-Jackson, the NAIAS and the Rolex 24 were pretty iconic events, worthy of the extra effort.

-Hammers is a week-long event with lots of preliminary races, so there's plenty to take in.
+Hammers runs for several weeks with lots of preliminary races, so there's plenty to take in.
 Our schedule for you after this also lightens up (slightly) afterwards, which gives you a chance to do a couple of different things.
 You may spend some time cleaning sand out of your motorhome.
 If that's not an issue, you could check out a multitude of automotive museums in Southern California, including the California Route 66 Museum in Victorville, the Mullin Automotive Museum in Oxnard, the Petersen Automotive Museum in Los Angeles.
 There are also a multitude of high-profile shops in SoCal, made famous by various TV programs, including Foose Design in Huntington Beach and Hollywood Hot Rods in Burbank.

 The middle of February can be one of coldest stretches of the year, but that is somewhat of a requirement for the next event, the AMA Ice Race Grand Championship in Cadillac, Michigan.
 It's a relatively-unique type of racing that isn't even common in this part of the world, let alone many others.
 We'd suggest not trying to use an RV in Michigan during this part of the year, as it would be pretty cold and most RVs aren't really well-insulated.
 This trip to Michigan isn't just about the ice race though.
 The Henry Ford Museum is in Dearborn and also offers the option of a tour of the factory where the F-150 is produced.
 Don't pass up this opportunity, as the Walter P Chrysler Museum closed last year.